 This output tells us the current age of the object in cache.
-It also shows shielding is enabled because two cache nodes display in X-Served-By.
-However, we're most interested in the output of the X-Cache header.
-A properly caching object displays a value of X-Cache: HIT, X-Cache: HIT, MISS, or X-Cache: MISS, HIT.
+It also shows shielding is enabled because two cache nodes display in x-Served-By.
+However, we're most interested in the output of the x-Cache header.
+A properly caching object displays a value of x-Cache: HIT, x-Cac